gmgu/study-cuda/5_warp/README.md

 ```

 The results of the call branch<<<...>>>() is as follows.
-There is a branch divergence in each warp because of the if clause.
+There is a branch divergence in each warp because of the `if` clause.
-When there is a branch divergence, we can see that only the part of the threads in a warp is executed at the same time.
+When there is a branch divergence, we can see that only a part of the threads in a warp is executed at the same time.
 The 4 odd numbered threads in warp 0 are executed together, while the 4 even numbered threads in warp 0 stalled during the execution.
-After the excution of warp 0 for odd numbered threads, warp 1 for odd numbered threads is executed.D Note that warp 1 is also branched.
+After the excution of warp 0 for odd numbered threads, warp 1 for odd numbered threads is executed.
 After the execution of warp 1 for odd numbered threads, warp 1 for even numbered threads is executed.
 Finally, warp 0 for even numbered threads is executed.

 ```bash